Breast Changes in Pregnancy You can Expect

-What Causes Breast Changes?
-Breast changes are caused, as you might expect, by a surge of hormones that stimulate the growth of milk glands and increase the blood flow to the breasts in order to nourish these glands.
+Breast changes in pregnancy are caused, as you might expect, by a surge of hormones that stimulate the growth of milk glands and increase the blood flow to the breasts in order to nourish these glands.
 As the hormones are doing their work, you may notice throbbing sensations throughout your breasts.
-Your breasts may feel tingly, sore, warm, fuller, or more sensitive to touch.
+Your breasts may feel tingly, sore, warm, fuller or more sensitive to touch.
 You may experience occasional shooting pains in your breasts that occur off and on for five minutes.
 You’ll probably notice that your areola enlarge and darken, and that the tiny glands on the areola that secrete lubricating, antibacterial oil become more noticeable, resulting in a bumpier look.
 The veins on your breasts may also become more noticeable, like rivers and tributaries branching out over your breasts to deliver increased blood.

 Your Breasts will Never be Quite the Same

 Although the rest of your body will eventually return to normal after pregnancy, your breasts will never be quite the same.
 They will acquire a different shape, going from your previous upward curviness to maternal, soft, global fullness.
 You may keep a bit of the buxom look you have while you are breastfeeding, or your breasts may actually seem smaller than you remember them being.
 Bear in mind that these changes are due to pregnancy, and will occur whether or not you opt to breastfeed.
 When you are experiencing breast changes in pregnancy be sure to be kind to them.
 Enjoy the comfort of frequent, warm showers and a breast massage if that helps.
 If you are concerned about sagging, you can help the skin and muscles around your breast tissue by wearing a supportive bra throughout your pregnancy; even at night if you need it.